1

 What does a microbiology technologist do?

 A microbiology technologist performs laboratory tests to identify and study microorganisms such as bacteria, viruses, fungi, and parasites.
-They prepare samples, operate microscopes and lab equipment, analyze results, and ensure quality control, often working in clinical or research laboratories.
+They prepare samples, operate microscopes and lab equipment, analyze results, and ensure quality control, often working in clinical or research settings.
 Certification and knowledge of aseptic techniques are typically required for this role.

 More about Technologist In Microbiology jobs